adempiere/adempiere-ui-gateway/docs/installation.md

 If
 - there is a file *seed.backup* (or as defined in `env_template.env`, variable `POSTGRES_RESTORE_FILE_NAME`) in directory `postgresql/backups`, and
 - the database as specified in `env_template.env`, variable `POSTGRES_DATABASE_NAME` does not exist in Postgres, and
-- directory `postgresql/postgres_database` has no contents
+- directory `postgresql/postgres_database` does not exist.

 *The database  will be restored*.